Antonio Barragán: Betis

 On 6 July 2017, Barragán returned to Spain and its first division after agreeing to a one-year loan deal with Real Betis.
 Roughly one year later, the move was made permanent.

 Elche

 On 4 October 2020, Barragán signed a one-year contract with Elche CF, newly-returned to the top tier.
+He announced his retirement in February 2023, aged 36.

 International career

 Barragán was part of the Spain under-19 team that emerged victorious at the 2006 UEFA European Championship in Poland.
 Just a few months later, following solid performances with Deportivo and former Sevilla teammate Antonio Puerta's call-up to the senior side, he was promoted to the under-21s.

-In December 2006, Barragán appeared for the Galicia unofficial team in a friendly match against Ecuador.
+In December 2006, Barragán appeared for the Galicia unofficial team in a friendly against Ecuador.